Atlanta Truck Accident Lawyer

 The city’s travel woes surprise nobody who lives in the metro Atlanta area or has driven through it during the morning or evening rush.
 Congestion, infrastructure issues, reckless driving, distracted driving, and other significant concerns occur daily.

 According to the Atlanta Journal-Constitution, Atlanta has roughly 372,455 daily commuters.
 This does not account for those traveling through on their way to other areas or vacationing in the city.
-An analysis Vox published even named I-285 the deadliest interstate in America a few years ago.
+An analysis Vox published recently even named I-285 the deadliest interstate in America.

 Unfortunately, the dangers of the city’s six interstates and numerous surface streets lead to injuries and deaths.
-According to the Governor’s Office of Highway Safety in Georgia, 1,664 fatalities occurred statewide in 2020.
+According to the Governor’s Office of Highway Safety in Georgia, 1,664 fatalities occurred statewide in a single year.
 Of those, 1,014 occurred in urban areas.

 When looking at the counties with the most traffic fatalities across the state, the top five usually occur in the metro Atlanta area: